 So, as long as sales rank remains consistent, it’s feasible to conclude that the prices will recover.
 Think about it this way.
 You go to Target and notice that there is a huge clearance sale on toys.
 You fill up a cart full of toys at 30%, 50%, and even 75% off.
 You’re elated because you know that you’ll at least double, triple, or maybe even quadruple your investment.

 The only problem with this situation is that hundreds of other online sellers across the nation are also sourcing at the big Target clearance event.
 After the Target sale is over, you begin to realize that most of what you sent in from Target to Amazon is no longer selling.
 Why is that?
 Because Amazon was flooded with an increase of supply while the demand has remained the same.
-With more supply than demand, other online sellers begin to panic and assume they need to be the lowest price in order to get the sale (read The Buy Box Bible sometime and learn why the lowest price doesn’t automatically give you the Buy Box).
+With more supply than demand, other online sellers begin to panic and assume they need to be the lowest price in order to get the sale.
+This assumption is not true as quoted in this blog post about how to win the Buy Box.
+The truth is that the lowest price doesn’t automatically give you the Buy Box.
 With dozens and dozens of sellers seeking the next sale by lowering their prices by a penny or, worse, a few dollars, it’s easy to see how the prices fall quickly.

 BUT, this is not the end of the story.
 As other Amazon sellers sell out, those who are patient eventually get the sale at the price they want.
 It’s only the end of the story if you decide to lower the price and break even or take a loss.
 Show some patience and the prices, most likely, will recover.